PerseusKyogre09/ScrollCue.js/README.md

 - `zoom-out`: Scales down from larger size
 - `rotate-in`: Rotates and fades in
 - `flip-in`: Flips in with 3D effect
+- `bounce-in`: Bounces in with an elastic effect

 ### JavaScript API